artefactory/choice-learn/docs/paper/paper.md

 # Introduction

-Discrete choice models aim at explaining or predicting a choice from a set of alternatives.
-Well known use-cases include analyzing a person's choice of transportation mode or modelling in-stores products purchases.
-One key attribute of choice models is their ability to handle sets of variable sizes, with some alternatives being potentially unavailable.
-Choice models are often used to estimate interpretable values such as a consumer's price elasticity or cross-effects.
-Other usages add a second processing step with a choice model as input.
-For example, assortment optimization or pricing can be formulated as linear programming optimization problems from a choice model's outputs.
-While usual formulations of choice models keep a linear form, recent outbreaks in the Machine-Learning community call for the use of more complex models with larger datasets.
+Discrete choice models aim to explain or predict choices made by individuals from a set of alternatives, i.e. an assortment.
+Well known use-cases include analyzing a commuter's choice of transportation mode or modelling in-stores or online products purchases.
+A key feature of choice models is their ability to handle varying assortments, where some alternatives may be unavailable for the choice maker.
+Choice models are often used to estimate interpretable coefficients of consumer's utility function such as a own - or cross - price elasticities.
+Another practical usage is to plug a fitted choice model into an optimization process, in order to inform operational decisions.
+For example, assortment optimization or pricing can be formulated as linear programming optimization problems for certain classical parametric choice models.
+While traditional specifications of choice models are restricted to a linear form, recent advances based on Machine-Learning algorithms call for the use of more complex models that can be fitted to larger datasets.

-`Choice-Learn` provides useful choice modelling tools for academic researchers as well as practioners.
+`Choice-Learn` provides a scalable and modular suite of choice modelling tools for practitioners and academic researchers.
 In order to offer a high flexibility while keeping a simple signature, the package is organized around two levels of interaction.
-The higher-level API allows a fast integration of any dataset and estimation of predefined models.
-The lower level API offers the possibility for better optimizations such as memory usage and modelling customizations. `Choice-Learn` focuses on three main features to extend existing choice modelling tools:
+The higher-level API allows a fast integration of choice datasets, and the specification and estimation of standard logit-based choice models.
+The lower level API offers capabilities to optimize memory usage or customize model formulations. `Choice-Learn` focuses on three main features that complement and extend existing:

-- Making possible to work with very large datasets with RAM usage optimization and batching processes
+- *Large-scale datasets*: optimized RAM usage and batching processes for very large-scale datasets
-- Handling parametrized as well as Machine-Learning formulations of choice models within the same codebase
+- *Model family*: Handling both parametric families of choice models and Machine Learning-based formulations within the same codebase
-- Providing common tools for choice models manipulation
+- *Tools*: to estimate, deploy, evaluate and use choice models

 ![General Organization of Choice-Learn package. \label{fig:generalorg}](../illustrations/choice_learn_high_level.png)